How we started, where we've been, how we got here.

 Little Qualicum Cheeseworks was established in 2001 by Clarke and Nancy Gourlay.
 After a career in humanitarian aid and development, the Gourlays, including their three young sons, moved to Vancouver Island to be close to family and explore their dream of making Swiss-style artisan cheese.
 They started off on a rented farm, with a handful of cows, making cheese in a renovated school-portable.
 With a growing team of staff and key involvement from Nancy’s parents Ray & Judy Haynes, they were able to purchase 88-acre Morningstar Farm in French Creek, the scenic region between Parksville and Qualicum beach, and Little Qualicum Cheeseworks found its permanent home.

 Right from the start the vision was to welcome the public onto the farm for "excellent agricultural tastes, products, and experiences."
-With the extended family and a terrific team of staff, they gradually built on the various components and aspects of the business and today the farm is open seven days a week and visitors can meet the mixed herd of 45 dairy cows, watch the live stream of the robotic milker (voluntary milking system), and interact with the calves and a variety of animals including sheep, goats, lamas, and rabbits.
+With the extended family and a terrific team of staff, they gradually built on the various components and aspects of the business and today the farm is open year round and visitors can meet the mixed herd of 45 dairy cows, watch the live stream of the robotic milker (voluntary milking system), and interact with the calves and a variety of animals including sheep, goats, and rabbits.
 The cheese plant has an outside deck for watching the cheesemaking through the windows.
-In the farmgate store, guests can find a wide range of artisan cheeses along with specialty local foods, gifts, décor, baked goods, and an espresso bar featuring Canada’s freshest lattes!
+In the farmgate store, guests can find a wide range of artisan cheeses along with specialty local foods, gifts, décor, baked goods, and an espresso bar featuring the freshest latte you'll ever have!

 Albert, Rory, Chelsea, & Willa